typedb/typedb-docs/0001-typedb/02-dev/05-studio.md

 ## Query the Data

-Everything is in place, and we can start writing queries for our data.
+We can start writing queries for our data.
 Open one final file and set your session and transaction types to `data` and `read` respectively.

 ![Visualise The Data](../../images/studio/phone-calls-visualisation.png)
 Get a quick visualisation of the data with the following query: